hiproz/nginx-php-wordpress-config/README.md

 # nginx-php-wordpress-config
-an nginx and php-fpm config for wordpress
+some config examples of wordpress and php-fpm